#MyPOA Life classes

 Forgiveness is a core character trait of God.
 You cannot separate God’s love and His forgiveness.
 We will study the necessity of forgiveness.
 Old Testament and New Testament characters will be studied as we explore how they forgave the guilty in extraordinary fashion.
 Learning to forgive others who have wronged you will free your spirit.

 In the Fall of 2000, the Longs began to see the enemy inching his way into their son’s life.
 He was a licensed Student Pastor at the time.
-They prayed, however, they did not fully understand and take seriously Satan’s strategy.
+They prayed however they did not fully understand and take seriously Satan’s strategy.
 In the Summer Of 2001, they reeled as they watched him deliberately walk away from God.
 They knew the consequences would not be good.
 For the next seventeen years, they walked a painful road that, ultimately, included their son’s return and still includes ongoing restoration.
 From that journey, they purposed to not waste their pain.
-Their intention was to one day use their story for God’s glory and when asked, agreed to share through this class.
-It is from a compassion for hurting parents and other family members of prodigals that the Longs invite you to join them as they share their journey.
+Their intention was to one day use their story for God’s glory and when asked agreed to share through this class.
+It is from a compassion for hurting parents and other family members of prodigals, that the Longs invite you to join them as they share in this class.
 You will leave encouraged and equipped to stay the course and welcome your prodigals home.

 $30 Materials Fee provides book, workbook and materials for March and May Sessions